andreamari/polyquantum_test/ABOUT.md

 ## Inspiration and name origin
 The Polyquantum project is inspired by the successful [Polymath project](https://en.wikipedia.org/wiki/Polymath_Project) by  [Timothy Gowers](https://en.wikipedia.org/wiki/Timothy_Gowers) and [Terence Tao](https://en.wikipedia.org/wiki/Terence_Tao).
 This explains the origin of the name _Polyquantum_.
-The main differences are the following:
+The main differences between Polyquantum and Polymath are the following:
  - Polymath is about mathematical research.
 Polyquantum is about quantum research.
  - Polymath is structured as a [blog](https://polymathprojects.org/).
 Polyquantum is structured as a GitHub repository.
  - Timothy Gowers and Terence Tao are both [Fields medalists](https://en.wikipedia.org/wiki/Fields_Medal).
 I'm not.